Passin-Pornvoraphat/AI-project/README.md

 # AI-project
-an AI project from cs50 ai
+An AI project from cs50 ai.
-The task is identifying which traffic sign appears in photographs. the detail is on https://cs50.harvard.edu/ai/2020/projects/5/traffic/#:~:text=identify%20which%20traffic%20sign%20appears%20in%20a%20photograph
+The task is identifying which traffic sign appears in photographs.
+The detail is on https://cs50.harvard.edu/ai/2020/projects/5/traffic/#:~:text=identify%20which%20traffic%20sign%20appears%20in%20a%20photograph.
 I'm going to show only code in Python.